 What does this growing multiculturalism imply for the future of countries in Europe? „Education is at least one of the most powerful tools for successful integration and participation“ says Professor Marcus Hasselhorn, who spoke in front of the Arraiolos Group, which includes all non-executive heads of state of the EU.
-The speech on education and participation, held on September 22, in exact wording:
+Here you find the speech on education and participation, held on September 22 of our Executive Director and Director of the Departement for Education and Human Development, in exact wording.

 What does this growing multiculturalism imply for the future of countries in Europe?
 First of all, this poses significant challenges to social cohesion and the prosperity of individual countries.
 These challenges can only be successfully dealt with to the extent in which it is possible to integrate the new additions to the population arising because of abscondence or other migration processes, and by enabling them to participate in society.
 The two most important key elements for successful integration and participation are the language and culture of the specific country.
 Imparting both – the national language and culture of the country – succeeds best in the context of the educational system with its pre-school and school institutions.

 One in eight young people in Europe leaves school without a generally recognized qualification.